-Spring MVC Test provides a convenient interface called a RequestPostProcessor that can be used to modify a request.
+1 SecurityMockMvcConfigurers.springSecurity() will perform all of the initial setup we need to integrate Spring Security with Spring MVC Test modify a request.
 Spring Security provides a number of RequestPostProcessor implementations that make testing easier.
 In order to use Spring Security's RequestPostProcessor implementations ensure the following static import is used: